ICHD classification and diagnosis of migraine: Migraine with brainstem aura

-Familial and sporadic hemiplegic migraine
+Hemiplegic migraine

 Familial hemiplegic migraine (FHM) is migraine with a possible polygenetic cause—in fact, FHM can only be diagnosed when at least one close relative has it too.
 The patient experiences typical migraine with aura headache either preceded or accompanied with one-sided, reversible limb weakness and/or sensory difficulties and/or speech difficulties.
 FHM is associated with ion channel mutations.

-There also exists the "sporadic hemiplegic migraine" (SHM), which is the same as FHM but with no close family members showing the symptoms.
+When no close family show symptoms, it is known as sporadic hemiplegic migraine.

 Effecting a differential diagnosis between basilar migraine and hemiplegic migraine is difficult.
 Often, the decisive symptom is either motor weakness or unilateral paralysis, which occur in FHM and SHM.
 Basilar migraine can present tingling and numbness, but true motor weakness and paralysis occur only in hemiplegic migraine.